Eastern Bloc: Dissolution

-The opening of the Iron Curtain between Austria and Hungary at the Pan-European Picnic on 19 August 1989 then set in motion a chain reaction, at the end of which there was no longer an East Germany and the Eastern Bloc had disintegrated.
+The opening of the Iron Curtain between Austria and Hungary at the Pan-European Picnic on 19 August 1989 then set in motion a chain reaction, at the end of which there was East Germany and the Eastern Bloc had disintegrated.

 Extensive advertising for the planned picnic was made by posters and flyers among the GDR holidaymakers in Hungary.
 The Austrian branch of the Paneuropean Union, which was then headed by Karl von Habsburg, distributed thousands of brochures inviting them to a picnic near the border at Sopron.

-It was the largest escape movement from East Germany since the Berlin Wall was built in 1961.
+It was the largest escape movement from East Germany since the time before the Berlin Wall was built in 1961.
 After the picnic, which was based on an idea by Otto von Habsburg to test the reaction of the USSR and Mikhail Gorbachev to an opening of the border, tens of thousands of media-informed East Germans set off for Hungary.
 Hungary was then no longer prepared to keep its borders completely closed or to commit its border troops to use force of arms.
 Erich Honecker dictated to the Daily Mirror for the Paneuropa Picnic: "Habsburg distributed leaflets far into Poland, on which the East German holidaymakers were invited to a picnic.
 When they came to the picnic, they were given gifts, food and Deutsche Mark, and then they were persuaded to come to the West".
 The leadership of the GDR in East Berlin did not dare to completely block the borders of their own country and the USSR did not respond at all.
 Thus the bracket of the Eastern Bloc was broken.

 On 9 November 1989, following mass protests in East Germany and the relaxing of border restrictions in Czechoslovakia, tens of thousands of Eastern Berliners flooded checkpoints along the Berlin Wall and crossed into West Berlin.
-Parts of the wall was torn down, leading to the reunification of Germany on 3 October 1990; around this time, most of the remains of the wall was torn down.
+Parts of the wall were torn down, leading to the reunification of Germany on 3 October 1990; around this time, most of the remains of the wall were torn down.
 In Bulgaria, the day after the mass crossings through the Berlin Wall, the leader Todor Zhivkov was ousted by his Politburo and replaced with Petar Mladenov.

 In Czechoslovakia, following protests of an estimated half-million Czechs and Slovaks demanding freedoms and a general strike, the authorities, which had allowed travel to the West, abolished provisions guaranteeing the ruling Communist Party its leading role.
 President Gustáv Husák appointed the first largely non-Communist government in Czechoslovakia since 1948 and resigned in what was called the Velvet Revolution.

 Since 1971, Romania had reversed the program of de-Stalinization.
 Following growing public protests, dictator Nicolae Ceaușescu ordered a mass rally in his support outside Communist Party headquarters in Bucharest, but mass protests against Ceaușescu proceeded.
 The Romanian military sided with protesters and turned on Ceaușescu.
 They executed him after a brief trial three days later.